nuuuwan/news_lk3_data/README.md

 Accordingly, the Acting Inspector General of Police Deshabandu Tennakoon has given instructions to all the Senior DIGs, DIGs, and the Officers In-Charge of each police division regarding the matter.

 Accordingly, Rs.
-250,000 is offered to tip-offs about automatic firearms such as T56, AK47, M16, SAR80 and T81 as well as semi-automatic firearms including 84S, SLR, auto loading shot guns.
+250,000 is offered to tip-offs about automatic firearms such as T56, AK47, M16, SAR80 and T81 as well as semi-automatic firearms including 84S, SLR, auto loading shotguns.

 ...